Serenqqa/ad-network-sdk-documentation-android/android_en.md

 ## Nuances of the caching system <a name="cache"></a>

-Caching and refining of creatives is automatically, without capability for user managing this process.
+Caching and refining of creatives is done automatically, without capability for user to manage this process.

-E.g, cache refining occurs when video ends, or after its the expiration period.
-Expiration period is regulated by the advertiser.
-Therefore, cached video may result in an error after the view attempt.
+E.g, cache refreshing occurs when video ends, or after its expiration period.
+Expiration period is set by the advertiser.
+Therefore, cached videos may result in an error after an attempt to view them.

 ## Ad display <a name="manual_show"></a>